alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 A few years ago, I added a list of five recent posts to the homepage, but they were still a mystery list of text links.
 I did it because sorting by post date was easy, not because it was a good idea.

-Indeed, overall it might have been a net negative.
+Indeed, it might have been a net negative.
-Every time I wrote a big post, there was a short-lived disincentive to write anything new, because it would push the link to the big post off the homepage.
+Every time I wrote a big post, there was a disincentive to write anything new, because it would push the link to the big post off the homepage.

 Now I have cards for my most recent favourite posts: